jedisct1/rust-aes-wasm/README.md

 * AES-256-OCB
 * AES-128-GCM
 * AES-256-GCM
+* AES-128-CBC with PKCS#7 padding
+* AES-256-CBC with PKCS#7 padding
 * CMAC-AES-128

 This is a set of AES-based constructions (AEAD, stream cipher, MAC) for WebAssembly applications written in Rust.